Instructions for Financial Projection Tool

 Please read fully before using the tool.

-Before using the tool, there is some data that you need to compile.
-This data is for 12 consecutive months.
-We suggest that you use the entire previous year’s financial data (January through December of the same calendar year) if you are using this tool between January and July.
-After July, we suggest that you use the previous 12 months’ data so that your data is as accurate as possible.
-Please ensure you have all the data and have recorded it correctly before proceeding.
-Once you have submitted your data on the tool, you will be unable to edit or resubmit, however you will be able to view your results for the period of time matching your subscription.
+The Financial Projection takes specific financial data from the church and will project out 10 years where your will be financially.
+The basis for these projections adds a 4% rate of inflation to expenses and calculates investments as having a 6% rate of return.
+Before you begin with the tool, there is data you will want to compile.
+This data is for a year.
+It is suggested you use the previous year’s financial data if you are using this tool between January and July.
+After July, it is suggested the previous 12 months, so your data is as accurate as possible.
+Make sure you have all the data and have recorded it correctly.
+Once you have submitted your data on the tool, there can be no corrections.

-– Under 20
+Under 20

-– 20-30
+20-30

-– 31-40
+31-40

-– 41-50
+41-50

-– 51-60
+51-60

-– 61-70
+61-70

-– 71-80
+71-80

-– 80+
+80+

-The next data you need to collect is any other income that the church receives.
+The next data you will need to collect is any other income that the church receives.
 The categories are:

 – Rent